-Pentagon invests $13.4 billion in AI – and it’s not just about autonomous weapons
+Pentagon invests $13.4 billion in AI – more than autonomous weapons

 It’s easy to read the news of the Pentagon’s sevenfold increase in the AI budget as a military policy headline.
 But if you look a little closer at what the money is actually for, it’s more interesting than that.